lmtaek/pitchposition/README.md

 # Pitch Position
  A browser-based application that uses motion detection to dynamically produce sound.

  Pitch Position was created as a motivator to get people up and moving while expressing themselves creatively.
-It is meant to be user-friendly to people with visual impairments; the webcam video display is an additional feature that does not impact the functionality of Pitch Position.
+It is meant to be user-friendly to people with visual impairments; the webcam video display is an additional feature that does not impact the functionality of Pitch Position, however **your laptop must have access to a webcam in order to use Pitch Position**.

  [Click here to begin a demo of Pitch Position.](https://lmtaek.github.io/pitchposition/)
  - You can reference the Getting Started/Using Pitch Position section for help in using Pitch Position.